 Note that coconut milk can make your hair appear oily, so it may not be the best option for anyone with an oily scalp.

-Heat and chemicals can speed up and simplify straightening your hair, but many people believe that the damage to their hair isn’t worth it.
-From blowdrying with cold air to hair wrapping to jumbo rollers, there are many great options out there for you to try.
+Heat and chemicals can speed up and simplify straightening your hair, but many people believe the damage to their hair isn’t worth it.
+From blow drying with cold air to hair wrapping to jumbo rollers, there are many great options for you to try.

 Relaxers can be harsh on the hair, so it’s important that you not use heat tools on relaxed hair.
 Instead, consider using the hair wrapping or jumbo curler methods.
 These methods both do a great job of keeping the hair straight while also protecting it against further damage.